-The national authorities have not submitted a report for the September 2014 meeting of the Bureau, but have informed via e-mail that the EIA report for HPP Lukovo Pole is expected for the end of December 2014.
-The authorities claimed that they have not received the requests for information sent by the Secretariat.

-The complainant, who was copied in the reporting request addressed by the Secretariat to the authorities, has - on the contrary - submitted detailed information regarding both hydropower plant's projects.
-Regarding the Boshkov Most HPP project, the complainant informs on two pending lawsuits, (1) one claiming that the Ministry approved the EIA report based on insufficient data (supported by a compliance report of an independent experts charged by EBRD) and (2) a second one on denied access to the expert reports on Mavrovo HPP projects.

-In addition, the complainant claims that the civil society organisations were supposed to participate to the bio-monitoring mentioned by the national authorities, but their comments and proposals were not included in the final EIA report.
-Comments on the insufficient data used for the bio-monitoring report were also made by the Vice-Chair of the IUCN World Commission on Protected Areas and many other IUCN committees, and Birdlife and national/international experts.
-A copy of these support letters and comments was sent to the Secretariat.
-In May 2014, the EBRD informed that a new bio-monitoring will be implemented, although a written confirmation is expected on this.
+The national authorities did not submit a report for the September 2014 meeting of the Bureau, but informed via e-mail that the EIA report for HPP Lukovo Pole was expected for the end of December 2014.
+The authorities claimed that they didn't receive the reporting request sent by the Secretariat.
+The complainant, who was copied in the letters addressed by the Secretariat to the authorities, had - on the contrary - submitted detailed information regarding both hydropower plants' projects.
+Regarding the Boshkov Most HPP project, the complainant informed on two pending lawsuits, (1) one claiming that the Ministry approved the EIA report based on insufficient data (supported by a compliance report of an independent experts charged by EBRD) and (2) a second one on denied access to the expert's reports on Mavrovo HPP projects.
+In addition, the complainant claimed that the civil society organisations were supposed to participate to the bio-monitoring mentioned by the national authorities, but their comments and proposals were not included in the final EIA report.
+Comments on the insufficient data used for the bio-monitoring report were also made by the Vice-Chair of the IUCN World Commission on Protected Areas and other IUCN committees, as well as by Birdlife and national/international experts.